John-Abbott-College/4A8-Notes/26_Not_MVP_Calendar.md

 ## What is the MVP Related Flaw?

-The way it is currently coded, even if the above improvements were implemented, every code that uses the data from the HomeBudget API would need to include dll.
+The way it is currently coded, even if the above improvements were implemented, every code that uses the data from the HomeCalendar API would need to include dll.

 Which means when the view needs to display the data it needs to know the data-type classes described above.

-So, **your View needs to have access to HomeBudget via the `using Budget;` code**.
-This exposes all of the HomeBudget API methods to the View, which is inconsistent with MVP.
+So, **your View needs to have access to HomeCalendar via the `using Calendar;` code**.
+This exposes all of the HomeCalendar API methods to the View, which is inconsistent with MVP.